-- Washington News: SRCD's Office for Policy and Communications provides members with monthly listings of grant opportunities, updates on new legislation related to child development, and other policy-related resources, which can be found under the Policy and Communications tab on www.srcd.org.
+- Washington News: SRCD's Office for Policy provides members with monthly listings of grant opportunities, updates on new legislation related to child development, and other policy-related resources, which can be found under the Policy and Communications tab on www.srcd.org.

 - Mingle With Top Scholars: Through the Biennial and Special Topic Meetings and the online membership directory, SRCD provides a unique opportunity to child development professionals and other researchers to connect and exchange information and ideas.